enkidevs/curriculum/docker/fundamentals/overview/docker-engine.md

 ---
 ## Revision

-The two main parts of the Docker architecture are the ??? and the ???
+The two main parts of the Docker architecture are the ???

-* Docker CLI
+* CLI and daemon
-* Docker daemon
+* daemon and container
-* Docker Object
+* Object and namespaces
-* Docker container
+* Container and Hub